BIOGRAPHY

 English

-Felix Schulte, born in 2006 in Berlin, is the younger of two siblings and has been taking violin lessons since the age of four.
-At the age of eight, he became a permanent member of the Staats- und Domchor of the Berlin University of the Arts (UdK), under the direction of Prof. Kai-Uwe Jirka—initially as a soprano, and later, following his voice change, as a baritone.
-At thirteen, he began piano lessons with a church musician, which sparked his interest in church music.
-As a student at the Canisius-Kolleg Berlin, where he completed his Abitur in 2024, he successfully completed the C-level church music training program at the UdK Berlin, with organ as his main subject under Jacobus Gladziwa.
+Felix Schulte, born in 2006 in Berlin, received violin lessons from the age of four.
+For twelve years he was a permanent member of the State and Cathedral Boys Choir of the Berlin University of the Arts (conductor: Prof. Kai-Uwe Jirka), first as a soprano and later as a baritone.
+At the age of thirteen he discovered his enthusiasm for church music and the organ.
+As a student at the Canisius-Kolleg Berlin, where he graduated from high school in 2024, he successfully completed the C-programme in church music at the Berlin University of the Arts, with organ as his main subject under Jacobus Gladziwa.
 At the same time, he began vocal training with Jonathan de la Paz Zaens, a singer in the RIAS Chamber Choir.
-In 2024, he was awarded a first prize in the national Jugend musiziert competition in the categories Organ and Art Song Duo, along with numerous cash and special prizes, including awards from the Friends of Young Musicians Munich and the Walter and Charlotte Hamel Foundation.
-He gained valuable experience through masterclasses and workshops with Prof. Martin Schmeding and Prof. Manuel Lange.
-Starting in the winter semester of 2025, he will begin his vocal studies with Prof. Dirk Schmidt at the University of Music and Theatre Leipzig (HMT Leipzig).
+In 2024 he was awarded a 1st prize in the categories organ and duo art song at the national competition Jugend musiziert, as well as monetary and special prizes from, among others, the Friends of Young Musicians Munich and the Walter and Charlotte Hamel Foundation.
+Through numerous masterclasses and workshops he gained valuable experience, including with Prof. Martin Schmeding and Prof. Manuel Lange.
+Since the winter semester of 2025 he has been studying voice with Prof. Dirk Schmidt and organ as a secondary subject with Christoph Preiß at the University of Music and Theatre Leipzig.
+As a soloist, he has performed among others at the Konzerthaus am Gendarmenmarkt, in the Berlin Cathedral, and at St. Jacobi in Lübeck.